 A gain graph is said to be \emph{balanced} if the gain of every cycle is $1$.
 If a complex unit gain graph $\Phi(G)$ is balanced, then it is switching equivalent to the complex unit gain graph with all edge gains equal to $1$.
-In this case, $A(\Phi)=A(G)$, the adjacency matrix of its underlying graph $G$.
+After this switching, the adjacency matrix is $A(G)$, the adjacency matrix of its underlying graph $G$.

 A dumbbell graph is a bicyclic graph consisting of two vertex disjoint cycles joined by a path and is a typical class of bicyclic graphs~\cite{Wang2010}.

 \begin{definition} For integers $r,s\ge 3$ and $\ell\ge 1$, the \emph{dumbbell graph} $D_{r,s,\ell}$ is obtained from two vertex disjoint cycles $C_r$ and $C_s$ by choosing one vertex on each cycle and joining them by a path of length $\ell$.
 The order of such a graph is $|V(D_{r,s,\ell})|=r+s+\ell-1$. \end{definition}